Alien-AV/gangster-game/PLAN.md

 - Equipment cards and stat modification
   - Introduce equipment as cards that can be assigned to gangsters or stacks.
   - Equipment modifies relevant stats (e.g., +Face, +Fist, +Brain, +Meat) while attached.

-- Salaries and money flow breakdown
-  - Add salaries to enforcers.
-  - Display a per-tick breakdown line of income/expenses, e.g., "+100 from protection −50 from gangsters −10 from enforcers".

 - Specialized Gangsters having better specialized stat than the Boss